24th November - 2nd December 2018

 National Tree Week is the UK's largest annual tree celebration, marking the start of the winter tree planting season (November to March each year).
 The Tree Council, one of the UK’s leading charities for trees, first established National Tree Week in March 1975 in response to the national replanting required after the outbreak of Dutch Elm disease.

 National Tree Week is a great chance for communities to do something positive for their local treescape.
-Each year, The Tree Council's member organisations such as voluntary bodies and local authorities, up to 200 schools and community groups, our 8,000 Tree Wardens and many others, support the initiative by setting up fun, worthwhile and accessible events, inspiring upward of a quarter of a million people to get their hands dirty and together plant around a million trees.
+Each year, The Tree Council's member organisations such as voluntary bodies and local authorities, up to 200 schools and community groups, their 6,000 strong network of volunteer Tree Wardens and many others, support the initiative by setting up fun, worthwhile and accessible events, inspiring upward of a quarter of a million people to get their hands dirty and together plant trees.

 Do you want to be part of this great collective achievement?

 All events can be found on our Near You map.
 To find out about the kind of activities which took place in your area last year, for inspiration, you can look at past events.
 If you're interested in organising your own event, read further to get some useful tips on how to organise successful tree planting activities and don't forget to list your event on our website, so that other people can come and join you!